How can I sign-up up now?

 All sorts of organisations sign up to the Armed Forces Covenant.
 What they have in common is their wish to support service leavers and veterans, serving military, including reserves, cadet force adult volunteers, and their families.

-Across Yorkshire and the Humber, more than 400 organisations have pledged their commitment in this way – ranging from micro businesses such as the Yorkshire Dales Distillery producing artisan gin in rural North Yorkshire to major logistics and distribution company, Leeds-based Clipper Logistics.
+Across Yorkshire and the Humber, more than 700 organisations have pledged their commitment in this way – ranging from micro businesses such as the Yorkshire Dales Distillery producing artisan gin in rural North Yorkshire to major logistics and distribution company, Longs of Leeds.

 Why sign up to the Armed Forces Covenant?